nickjanssen/angus/README.md

 Focus on building your app, let Angus take care of the rest.

+### What about version control for my app?
+Using git, you can simply do `git init` inside your app folder (`src/YOURAPP/`) and use git like normal.
+It really works out of the box!

 ## Bower

 Bower is used to install and maintain frontend dependencies.
 Angus doesn't use any `bower.json` files.